mmmorris1975/aws-secrets-sync/README.md

 aws-secrets-sync -s ssm -o my-key my-value
 ```

-Providing the key on the command line and providing the value on stdin.
-In this case uploading a large file to S3
+Providing the key on the command line and providing the value on stdin (in this case uploading a large file to S3).
 ```text
 aws-secrets-sync -s s3 -b my-bucket -k alias/my-kms-key -o my-key < /path/to/a/large_file
 ```
+This method will not work with the `ssm` backend since it only supports explicit string values, and can not determine if
+the redirected file only contains string values.
+When using this method with the `secretsmanager` backend, it will store
+the data as a SecretsBinary type, for the same reason as the ssm backend.

 Docker example